4 Ways Debt Can Hurt Your Whole Family

 A decision to spend beyond what one can afford injures the entire household.
 Whether or not they can articulate the reason for the burden, they feel it nonetheless.
 Here are some ways that debt can hurt your family:

 1. Debt can increase household stress.

 A survey by Northwestern Mutual revealed that personal finances were the leading cause of stress for Americans.
 This stress has been connected to a lack of sleep, high blood pressure, and even depression.
 A study by Dr. John Gathergood of the University of Nottingham revealed that individuals who found it difficult to pay off their debt doubled their chance of experiencing mental health issues like depression.
 This stress, and its symptoms, can impact your interaction with your spouse and children.
-You can become quick-tempered, easily-agitated, or distanced.
+You can become quick-tempered, easily agitated, or distanced.

 2. Debt increases marital arguments.

-Money-centric issues are often cited as one of the leading causes for divorce.
+Money-centric issues are often cited as one of the leading causes of divorce.
 Granted, these issues are likely symptomatic of underlying marital challenges.
-Like our heart, money has a way of bringing what is hidden to light, even in a marriage.
+Like our hearts, money has a way of bringing what is hidden to light, even in a marriage.
 Money can reveal communication, expectation, and trust problems, that while buried below the surface, can poison a marriage because of their toxicity.
 But that doesn’t mean that debt doesn’t, on its own, have little impact on a marriage.
 The stress created by debt and living beyond one’s means can push a husband and wife, not just to the financial edge, but to the argumentative edge as well.

 3. Debt teaches your kids poor money management.